-- Bring pens/pencils with multiple colours to draw diagrams - You'll be provided with paper and can't bring your own - Bring a (transparent) water bottle . . . dehydration affects your brain - Eat a decent meal before the exam.
+- Bring a pen(s) possibly with multiple colours to draw diagrams - You'll be provided with paper and can't bring your own - Bring a (transparent) water bottle . . . dehydration affects your brain - Eat a decent meal before the exam.
 Blood sugar also affects your brain, especially in a stressful situation - Remember the C Reference Sheet is available in the exam